Fast Density Estimation for Density-based Clustering Methods: Related Work

-Fast-PCA\cite{sharma2007fast} is designed to find $h$ leading eigenvectors by using fixed-point algorithm \cite{hyvarinen1997fast}.
-It has a much less computational cost than that of the eigenvalue decomposition(EVD) based PCA.
-Algorithm \ref{alg:fpca} shows the details of Fast-PCA.
+Fast-PCA \cite{sharma2007fast} is designed to find $h$ leading eigenvectors by using a fixed-point algorithm \cite{hyvarinen1997fast}.
+Its computational cost is much less than that of the eigenvalue decomposition (EVD) based PCA.
+Algorithm \ref{alg:fpca} presents details of Fast-PCA.